Voultapher/Presentations/cppcon2017WebService/present.md

 <!-- .element: class="fragment" -->

 Note:
-- The 3 main requirements are a: >>
+- The 3 main requirements are >>
-- request handler.
+- a request handler.
-Each user request should trigger a call to our request handler function. >>
+Each user request should trigger a call to our function. >>
 - We want to send a message back to the client websocket. >>
 - And finally, we want to broadcast a message, to all open websocket connections. >>